EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) are widely used for perception in embodied visual systems such as drones and AR glasses, where models must process streaming data under strict memory and energy budgets.
 However, once deployed in the physical world, these models often suffer from performance degradation in dynamic scenarios due to domain shifts.
 Although previous research has proposed test-time adaptation (TTA) to address this issue, which continuously adapts the deployed model \textit{on every incoming batch of data before performing actual inference}, these approaches are impractical and inefficient from a system perspective, as they incur substantial memory and energy consumption and introduce high latency.
 In this work, we rethink the conventional paradigm of existing TTA and introduce a novel paradigm -- on-demand TTA -- which triggers adaptation only when a significant domain shift is detected.
 Then, we present \sysname, an efficient on-demand TTA framework for \textit{accurate and efficient} TTA on embodied devices. \sysname comprises three techniques: 1) a lightweight domain shift detection mechanism to activate on-demand TTA only when needed, drastically reducing the overall computational overhead, 2) a source domain selection module to choose the appropriate starting point for adaptation, and 3) a decoupled Batch Normalization (BN) update scheme to reduce the memory overhead and achieve stable adaptation.
-We evaluated \sysname on the Jetson Orin Nano and Raspberry Pi 5 for both object recognition and semantic segmentation tasks.
-The results show that \sysname achieves the highest TTA accuracy across all tasks and batch sizes while reducing latency by up to 6.7$\times$ and energy consumption by 47.2\% compared to the baselines, with comparable peak memory usage.
+We evaluated \sysname on the Jetson Orin Nano for both object recognition and semantic segmentation tasks.
+The results show that \sysname achieves the highest TTA accuracy across nearly all tasks and batch size settings—and is uniquely the only BN-based method effective at batch size 1—while reducing latency by up to 6.7$\times$ and energy consumption by 47.2\% compared to the baselines, with comparable peak memory usage.

 \ifCLASSOPTIONpeerreview

 \fi